-3.9.
-As is indicated in Table 3, the Revenue Budget Requirement for 2022-23 has been assessed as £77.151m.
-This is more than the amount of funding available under Option A and therefore cuts or additional funding need to be identified in order that a balanced budget can be set.
+3.8.
+As is indicated in Table 3, the net Revenue Budget Requirement for 2022-23 has been assessed as £77.289m.
+This is more than the amount of funding available under Option A and therefore, if this Option were approved, cuts or additional funding need to be identified so as to set a balanced budget.